American Hangman

 American Hangman is a 2019 Canadian thriller film written and directed by Wilson Coneybeare and starring Donald Sutherland and Vincent Kartheiser.
 The film premiered on Netflix on January 4, 2019, and showed in theatres in Canada on March 8, 2019.

+Synopsis

+An unidentified man posts a livestreaming on social media showing that he has kidnapped two strangers and intends to kill one before the day is out.
+His intention is to hold a capital "trial" online.
+As the authorities recognize what's happening, it becomes apparent that the online public is going to act as judge and jury.